Constraints on dark matter annihilation from the FAST observation of the Coma Berenices dwarf galaxy: Target and Expected Signal

-We set the left hand side of the Eq.~(\ref{diffusion equation}) to be zero to seek for a steady-state solution.
-For the boundary condition, the electron density is generally assumed to vanish at the boundary of the diffusive zone, and the equilibrium electron density can be solved as,
+We let Eq.~(\ref{diffusion equation}) equal to zero to seek for a steady-state solution.
+For the boundary condition, the electron density is generally assumed to vanish at the boundary of the diffusive zone, then the equilibrium electron density can be solved as,

 where the Green's function is obtained by